 -Umbilical Cord Stem Cell Program.
 3 days of NAD IV Therapy followed by an umbilical cord stem cell infusion.
 Includes injectable peptides as well as select nutrients to aid in the absorption of stem cells.
 Click here and use code: BEN for a 20% discount (brings $8750 to $7000)

-–Kion Flex A bioavailable blend to support joint comfort, mobility and flexibility, and bone health.
+–Kion Flex A bioavailable blend to support joint comfort, mobility, and flexibility.
 Use code: BENFLEX10 to receive 10% off your order.

 –Blue Apron guarantees the freshness of all their ingredients and will deliver them in an insulated box right to your door.
 Get your first 3 meals free when you use my link!